Density of fibers for the filtered Fukaya category of $T^*N$: Interleaving Rouquier dimension

 Those two results are related in the following way: we claim that where $\operatorname{Idem}$ means idempotent completion.
 Then two $\operatorname{Rdim}$ bounds are the same one (notice that idempotent completion does not increase Rouquier dimension).
 Here is the idea of the proof: By \cite{Abouzaid-fiber-generation}, the latter is generated by a single cotangent fiber $T^*_xN$ whose endomorphism algebra is isomorphic to the chain over the based loop space.
 On the other hand, we already know that $(\mathcal{C}(DT^*N))_\infty$ is generated by a single $\W_{(x,a)}$ (which also a wrapped version of a single cotangent fiber), so does $\operatorname{Idem}((\mathcal{C}(DT^*N))_\infty)$, it remains to check that the endomorphism algebra of $\W_{(x,a)}$ (in $(\mathcal{C}(DT^*N))_\infty$) is also the chain over the based loop space.
 This computation can be done by \cite[Proposition 5.21]{APT-Kuwagaki-Zhang} and a variant of ~\cite[Thm.
 4.4]{Zhang-Cyclic}.

 The proof of $\operatorname{Rdim}(\operatorname{Perf}(\WFuk (T^*N))) \leq \dim N$ we give here seemingly differs from~\cite{Bai_Cote_Rouquier_dimension}, where the authors use the sectorial descent of~\cite{G-P-S-3}.
 However, our proof for the density theory uses a \v Cech descent argument for sheaves on the base $N$, which should be regarded as a filtered analogy of the sectorial descent of~\cite{G-P-S-3} (that is not proven yet.)
-We then believe both proofs are essentially the same in a certain context. \end{rem}
+We then believe both proofs are essentially the same in a certain context.
+It was pointed out to us by O. Cornea that a type of complexity also appears in \cite{A-B-C}. \end{rem}